Amal-kjn/hospital-readmission-sql-analysis/README.md

 - **Demographic factors have weaker influence**
   Age and gender show variation but are less predictive compared to clinical factors.

+- **Compounded risk effect observed**
+  Patients with both high prior readmissions and multiple comorbidities showed the highest likelihood of readmission, indicating a cumulative risk pattern.

 ---